PhilTanner/wppt-emailer/README.txt

 Ghost Inspector is a really useful automated test suite - which provides a way to test applications sending of emails.
 I recommend you check it out if you want to run any form of automated tests against your web sites.

-The mail sent to their server contains only fixed text, with no details about your system (other than the From: address for the emails).
+The mail sent to their server contains only fixed text, with no details about your system (other than the From: address the emails are sent from).
 The email inbox is deleted after an hour and is not retained.

 For more information about their email test gateway, you can view their documentation here: https://ghostinspector.com/docs/check-email/